pattersongrant/pattersongrant/README.md

-## Hey, I'm Grant! 👋
+## Hi there!
+I'm Grant! 😁

 Welcome to my profile!
-Feel free to look around!

 - 🚀 I am a **Software Engineer**
--
 - 🔭 I’m currently working on **M-Cals (iOS app)**
--
 - 🌱 I’m currently studying Computer Science at the University of Michigan College of Engineering.
--
 - 📫 How to reach me: **pattersongrant06@gmail.com**